Mobile Phone Safety for Kids & Tweens

 Fast forward to present day; I can't recall the last time I saw a pay phone.
 Whether we like it or not, the internet is present at the touch of a button and part of everyday life.
 Chatting to friends “online” is simply how we communicate and it’s all there on your mobile – sitting right in your pocket.
 Deciding whether or not to give your child access to a mobile phone is a personal decision.
 We gave our eldest child a phone once she started walking home and going out without us but it's not without concern.

 So how do we keep our children safe?
-We’ve put together Ten Mobile Phone Safety Tips, a guide for you and your child to go through together - basic steps to keep your child safe while using their new mobile phone.
+We’ve put together Ten Tips - Mobile Phone Safety for Kids and tweens.
+A guide for you and your child to go through together.
+Basic steps to keep your child safe while using their new mobile phone.

 1. Set some rules!